 Although lightning storms typically occur in this area from mid-July through August, and may also occur at other times during the visiting season, the probability of lightning during your visit cannot be predicted.

-Reservation requests are accepted each year, beginning February 1, 2019, at 12 am Mountain Standard Time (MST) at firstname.lastname@example.org.
+Reservation requests for the 2021 visiting season will be received and reviewed as of February 1, 2021, at 12 am Mountain Standard Time (MST) at firstname.lastname@example.org.
 Requests received earlier than 12 am MST will be automatically rejected.
 Phone requests are not accepted.

 Requests should include the number in the party, a preferred date, and several alternate dates or a date range, as it is possible that a preferred date will already be taken depending on where the initial request falls within the reservation queue.
 We do not have any way to determine which e-mail of the hundreds sent at 12 am will end up at the top of the queue or further down.